 In order to better account for results from studies of sign-speech bimodal bilinguals, it may be more appropriate to look at models that consider auditory information as the primary source of input.
-One such model is the Bilingual Model of Lexical Access (BIMOLA, Grosjean, 2008; see Figure 7), a model of bilingual speech perception based on the TRACE model of speech perception (McClelland and Elman, 1986).
+One such model is the Bilingual Model of Lexical Access (BIMOLA, Grosjean, 2008; see Fig. 7), a model of bilingual speech perception based on the TRACE model of speech perception (McClelland & Elman, 1986).
 The BIMOLA posits separate clusters of phonemes and words for each language, though they are housed within a single set at each level.
 This means that L1 words do not compete with L2 words during auditory recognition at the lexical level.
 This does not mean that the two languages cannot be activated in parallel; rather, the separation of language sets acts as a categorization tool like the language nodes found in the BIA+.
 The BIMOLA also has a "global language information" node that informs the system of contextual information.

-Figure 7.
-The Bilingual Model of Lexical Access (BIMOLA) as proposed in Thomas and Van Heuven (2005).
+Figure 7: The Bilingual Model of Lexical Access (BIMOLA) as proposed in Thomas and Van Heuven (2005).

 The most salient issue with the BIMOLA regarding its ability to cope with bimodal bilingual data is that its input is restricted to the auditory modality.
 However, it should be possible to change the modality of input features.
 Let us suppose then, that the BIMOLA were equipped with featural information for signed languages as well as spoken languages.
 Since the features of signed phonology and spoken phonology do not overlap, then we must immediately change the overlapping feature level to two separate feature levels that feed independently upward to the phonological level.
 The fact that BIMOLA already posits separate lexicons and phonological levels is congruent with bimodal processing; however, there may be an issue in that the language-specific lexical and phonological sets are housed within the same larger set.
 BIMOLA does not clearly define how the set is categorized.
 If the set is based on shared featural information that guides the larger set of phonological entities (which would allow for shared phonemes across languages) then separate language clusters aren't enough - the model would require separate sets at each level.

 This restructuring of the model has important implications for bimodal bilingual processing patterns during language comprehension.
-Since previous studies show parallel activation in unimodal bilinguals (Blumenfeld and Marian, 2007; Canseco-Gonzalez, et al., 2005; Marian and Spivey, 2003; Weber and Cutler, 2004;), it is possible that bimodal bilinguals also activate their two languages in parallel during language comprehension (e.g., Shook and Marian, in progress).

-If this is the case, then the featural level, which is the presumed primary locus of parallel activation in unimodal bilinguals, cannot be the cause of parallel activation in bimodal bilinguals.
-Instead, it must be due to feedback from the semantic system, or connections between languages at a lexical level (see Figure 3).
+Recent work suggests that, like unimodal bilinguals, bimodal bilinguals activate their two languages in parallel during language comprehension (e.g., Shook & Marian, in preparation; Van Hell, et al., 2009; Villwock et al., 2009).
+The featural level, which is the presumed primary locus of parallel activation in unimodal bilinguals, cannot be the cause of parallel activation in bimodal bilinguals.
+Instead, it must be due to feedback from the semantic system, or connections between languages at a lexical level (see Fig. 3).
 BIMOLA does not include a semantic level in its architecture, nor does it allow for lateral activation or inhibition.
-Notably, the BIA+ also does not specifically include the semantic system in its architecture either, but both models posit a shared conceptual system (for support, see Finkbeiner, Nicol, Nakamura and Greth, 2002 and Li and Gleitman, 2002).
+Notably, the BIA+ does not specifically include the semantic system in its architecture either, but both models posit a shared conceptual system (for support, see Finkbeiner, Nicol, Nakamura & Greth, 2002 and Li & Gleitman, 2002).
 This is, however, a fairly straightforward fix.

-If we assume a shared conceptual store, then it is simply another level above the lexicon which, importantly, must include both feed-forward and feed-back connections in order to explain parallel processing in bimodal bilinguals.
+If we assume a shared conceptual store, then it is simply another level above the lexicon which, importantly, must include both feedforward and feed-back connections in order to explain parallel processing in bimodal bilinguals.